-Elvira has a Walk Score3 of 32 out of 100 and is considered 'Car Dependent.'4 Many of the pedestrian routes lack shade, and the distances are often large between residences and services and amenities.
+Elvira has a Walk Score of 32 out of 100 and is considered 'Car Dependent.'
+Many of the pedestrian routes lack shade, and the distances are often large between residences and services and amenities.

 Most of the sidewalks in Elvira are found along residential streets in the western half of the neighborhood (Figure 3.12).
-South 12th Avenue has the best continuous north-south sidewalk
+South 12th Avenue has the best continuous north-south sidewalk connectivity, with Santa Clara Avenue providing the second-most continuous sidewalk route in that direction.

-4 Walk Score Ratings: 90-100 "Walker's Paradise"; 70-89 "Very Walkable"; 50-69 "Somewhat Walkable"; 25-49 "Car Dependent"; 0-24 "Very Car Dependent."
+Walk Score Ratings: 90-100 "Walker's Paradise"; 70-89 "Very Walkable"; 50-69 "Somewhat Walkable"; 25-49 "Car Dependent"; 0-24 "Very Car Dependent."